devparekh24/leadgen/README.md

 The challenge asked for a tool that "could help a company in the most effective way possible."
 Lead scraping alone is commoditized — the real value is **knowing which leads to pursue first**.
 The AI scoring engine transforms raw data into prioritized action, reducing time-to-qualified-lead by focusing sales teams on Hot (80+) leads.

-This aligns directly with Caprae's thesis: **practical AI solutions that improve decision-making and create lasting value**.
+This aligns directly thesis: **practical AI solutions that improve decision-making and create lasting value**.

 ---